alabamenhu/IntlX/README.md

 For example, private subs/methods are provided through `Intl::X::Support`, but may require a slightly different syntax which is illustrated in the notes.

 To provide language-specific guidance (for reference by future translators), simply use comments in the method block, as these are preserved throughout processing.

+## Resource scripts

+In the resources folder there are several scripts which are potentially useful:

+  - **parse-exceptions.raku**
+  Parses `Exception.pm6` and translation notes to create `template.rakumod`
+  - **template.rakumod**
+  This is the template that all languages should work from.
+  - **generate-X-file.raku**
+  Detects all exceptions in `Exception.pm6` and creates the wrap code in `X.pm6` for them.
+  - **update-translation.raku**
+  Updates a translation file by integrating new translation notes and noting where the content of `Exception.pm6` has changed and thus requires revision.
+  - **translation-stats.raku**
+  For the curious, provides statistics on translation progress.
+Use `-d` for details.
+  - **clean-up-translation-notes.raku**
+  Just alphabetizes the translation notes and normalizes spacing.

 ## Questions?